 We will provide high quality PSHE and age-appropriate SRE teaching across the school as we recognise that this is essential in keeping our students safe and healthy, inside and outside of school.
 Young people today face unprecedented pressures posed by modern technology so our quality PSHE and SRE programme will provide them with the information they need to stay safe and build resilience against the risks of exploitation.
 We know that good PSHE supports young people to make informed choices.

-The Sex and Relationships Education in delivered in a variety of ways, including sessions delivered by specialist professionals, the class team, 1:1 sessions with pastoral support staff, small group discussions, off site visits and the use of appropriate on-line resources and interactive materials.
+The Relationship and Sex education in delivered in a variety of ways, including sessions delivered by specialist professionals, the class team, 1:1 sessions with pastoral support staff, small group discussions, off site visits and the use of appropriate on-line resources and interactive materials.

 All class teachers will be involved in providing guidance for their students on SRE and will ensure that the delivery and content of the programme is suitable and appropriate for their special educational need.